-This program is being established in order to provide a more rapid 4.1.1 turnaround of requisitions for low-dollar value goods and to reduce paperwork and handling costs.
+4.1.1 This program is being established in order to provide a more rapid turnaround of requisitions for low-dollar value goods and to reduce paperwork and handling costs.
 By using the Procurement Card you dramatically shorten the payment cycle from the traditional requisition process.
 The traditional process includes pricing inquiry, order placement, delivery of goods, invoice and voucher review.
 Those requisitioners who have been issued Procurement Cards may now initiate transactions in person, by telephone or on internet, within the limits of this procedure and receive goods.
-Purchases must first be approved by the Purchasing Agent's Office with the exception of travel arrangements (hotel, airfare, car rental, registration fees and fee for service transportation (i.e. cab or airport shuttle) in accordance with Fort Bend County Travel Policy) and County declared disasters and emergency response events (within the single limit purchase stated herein).
-The Cardholder must provide a printed copy of the approval email (dated prior to purchase) from Purchasing with required documentation.
+Purchases must first be approved by the Purchasing Agent's Office with the exception of the following: 1) travel arrangements (hotel, airfare, car rental, registration fees and fee for service transportation (i.e. cab or airport shuttle)) in accordance with Fort Bend County Travel Policy, 2) County declared disasters and emergency response events (within the single limit purchase stated herein) or 3) Item serves a public purpose (within the single limit purchase stated herein).
+The Cardholder must provide a printed copy of the approval email (dated prior to purchase) from Purchasing with required documentation, if required.
 This program also relieves employees and officials of the burden of using personal funds to pay material travel and training expenses such as lodging, airfare, rental car, and registration.
 Payments to vendors are made via the MasterCard settlement system.
 Accounts payable will make monthly settlements with the Bank.